Hob (folklore): Yorkshire

 These couplets often signal the end of a hob’s aid, linking him to the wider European motif of the departing brownie or tomte.

 North York Moors

 Farndale flit

 Farndale in the North York Moors is separated from its neighbour Rosedale to the east by a high but relatively level moorland promontory known as Blakey Ridge.
-On the east side of that ridge is a topological feature known as Hobb Crag, overlooking the village of Rosedale Abbey.
+On the east side of that ridge is a topographical feature known as Hobb Crag, overlooking the village of Rosedale Abbey.
 A local story relates how a farmer in Farndale was so troubled by a Hob that he decided to move to another farm – just to get rid of that Hob.

 He loaded his cart with furniture and farm equipment and set off.
 On the way he met a neighbour who exclaimed, "What's thoo doin' George, flittin'?"
 And a voice from the churn called out, "Aye, lad, we're flittin'!"
 So the farmer turned his horse and cart round and went back to his farm, knowing that the hobgoblin would always be with him.